yusaanthya/quorum-election-simulator/readme.md

 go build -o quorum_election cmd/main.go
 ```

-You can run the application directly using the go run command, specifying the initial number of members with the --members or -m flag.
+You can run the application directly using the go run command or the binary file name, specifying the initial number of members with the --members or -m flag.
 The default is 3 members.

 - To start with the default 3 members: